tetracorp/k240/docs/_posts/2014-03-13-pafw-and-resource-deficiency.md

 Repair Facility can still fail during a power outage even though it consumes no power.

+If you have the Improved Sensors blueprint, your improved sensor range fails whenever Sensor Array would fail, even though Improved Sensors do not consume power.

 ### Air, food and water shortages
 Each colonist needs one unit of air, food and water per day.
 If production is insufficient, the remaining colonists consume from stored surplus,